DJHartley/xpwn/README.markdown

 idevice and just use itunespwn, but I recommend doing both.

 ## ipsw

-*NOTE: Important change for 2.0: (uncompressed) tarballs rather than paths are now used for bundles*

 ipsw is a more complex tool to generate custom IPSWs that you can restore after using xpwn (or any other pwnage-based utility).
 This is important, since